 James Kirkwood

-James Kirkwood was born in Los Angeles in 1924, the son of two silent film stars who counted Gloria Swanson and Rudolph Valentino amongst their friends.
-But to escape the vicious rows, alcoholism and ailing finances of his parents Lila Lee and James Kirkwood Sr, who would divorce by the time he turned 7, he spent most of his early childhood with his aunt in Elyria, Ohio.
+James Kirkwood was born in Los Angeles in 1924, the son of silent film stars Lila Lee and James Kirkwood Sr., whose circle of friends included Gloria Swanson and Rudolph Valentino.
+By the time he was seven, his parents had divorced, their marriage undone by bitter quarrels, alcoholism, and dwindling fortunes.
+To escape the chaos, Kirkwood spent much of his early childhood living with his aunt in Elyria, Ohio.

-After a stint in the Navy during WW2, Kirkwood relocated to New York, where he studied acting and met Lee Goodman, a former child actor who had performed with Noel Coward on Broadway.
-They collaborated on a stand-up comedy act that found success in nightclubs, winning praise from Tallulah Bankhead and Bob Fosse.
-Homosexuality was still punishable by imprisonment, so the men had to keep their romantic relationship a secret.
+After serving in the Navy during the Second World War, Kirkwood moved to New York to study acting.
+There he met Lee Goodman, a former child star who had once performed with Noël Coward on Broadway.
+The two created a nightclub comedy act that won admiration from Tallulah Bankhead and Bob Fosse.
+Their romantic relationship, however, had to remain hidden, since homosexuality was still punishable by imprisonment.

-Kirkwood never hid his bisexuality from his friends and wrote many queer characters throughout his career, but in the media he tended to draw a curtain over his private life.
+Kirkwood never concealed his bisexuality from friends and wrote queer characters throughout his career, but in the media he tended to draw a curtain over his private life.

-The character of Vito Antonucci, the Bronx-born bisexual thief who captures Jimmy’s heart, also had a real-life counterpart.
-Gino Marino, an ex-con turned restaurant waiter, appeared in Kirkwood’s life in the 1960s. described him as “a real hustler-hooker, into everything wrong and a real pussy cat...”
-Little else is known about Marino, but Kirkwood’s friends have suggested the men had a sexual relationship.
+The character of Vito Antonucci—the Bronx-born bisexual thief who wins Jimmy’s heart—also had a real-life inspiration.
+Gino Marino, an ex-convict turned restaurant waiter, entered Kirkwood’s life in the 1960s.
+Kirkwood once described him as “a real hustler-hooker, into everything wrong and a real pussy cat...”
+Little else is known about Marino, though friends have suggested that he and Kirkwood were lovers.

 Plays